-- Fall into depression at later stage in life
+- Fall into depression at the later stage in life

 - Have other mental conditions that last long after the physical bruises have healed

-The most brutal part of the child abuse is that it is normally performed by someone the child knows – and trusts.
-It can be parents, siblings, other family members, family friends, teachers or other school staff.
+The most brutal part of child abuse is that it is normally performed by someone the child knows – and trusts.
+It can be parents, siblings, other family members, family friends, teachers, or other school staff.
 This puts the child in a dilemma – he/she is left extremely confused to recognize an abuse from a trustful person.
-This in turn would result in hesitation and fear to speak up.
-This is why we, as parents, need to keep an eye on children’s body and behavior and recognize unspoken signs of abuse.
+This, in turn, would result in hesitation and fear to speak up.
+This is why we, as parents, need to keep an eye on children’s bodies and behavior and recognize unspoken signs of abuse.

 Facts About Child Abuse

 - Child abuse is everywhere, all cultures, countries, societies, and religions.
-There is no country that does not report child abuse
+No country does not report child abuse

 - One in every two children are abused in some form in India